MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/android-support-signin.md

 **Cause:**

-You have an older version of “Microsoft Authenticator” app installed on your device.
+You have an older version of "Microsoft Authenticator" app installed on your device.

 **Solution:**